rmahfoud/UrbanOperationsResearchBook/README.md

 bin/run.py
 ```

-The EPUB book will appear in <tt>/tmp/uor/uor.epub</tt> for you to enjoy on your favorite e-reader.
+The EPUB book will appear in ``/tmp/uor/uor.epub`` for you to enjoy on your favorite e-reader.

-The settings (including file paths) are defined in <tt>UrbanOperationsResearchBook/settings.py</tt>.
+The settings (including file paths) are defined in ``UrbanOperationsResearchBook/settings.py``.

+These scripts do not clenup after themselves (yet).
+You need to manually delete output directory ``/tmp/uor`` to cleanup.

 # Validation